You’ve sent your first test SMS through the API. Now comes the part the quickstart skipped.

 What Is a Bulk SMS API and How Does It Work?

 A bulk SMS API is a REST interface that lets your application send text messages programmatically — one message or millions.
-Instead of logging into a web dashboard, your code makes HTTP requests to send SMS, check delivery status, and receive real-time webhooks when messages land (or fail).
+Instead of logging into a web dashboard, your code makes HTTP requests to send SMS, check delivery status, and receive real-time webhooks when messages land or fail.

 The architecture is straightforward:

-- Your application sends an authenticated HTTP POST with the recipient number, sender ID, and message body
+- Your application sends an authenticated HTTP POST with the recipient number, sender ID, and message body.

-- A delivery webhook fires back to your server confirming delivery, failure, or pending status
+- A delivery webhook fires back to your server confirming delivery, failure, or pending status.

 The difference between providers comes down to routing quality.
 Direct carrier connections mean your message travels one hop from gateway to MNO.
-Aggregated routing means it passes through intermediaries — adding latency, reducing delivery visibility, and creating failure points.
+Aggregated routing means it passes through intermediaries, adding latency, reducing delivery visibility, and creating failure points.

-What to Evaluate in an SMS API for Ghana
+What to Evaluate in an SMS API for Ghana and Nigeria

 Direct MNO Connections vs Aggregated Routing